What is the difference between a work product and a deliverable?

 Examples of a work product may include:

-Deliverables are a specific output that the business analyst may create as part of their business analysis activities.
+Deliverables are specific outputs that the business analyst may create as part of their business analysis activities.
 A Business analyst can use work products to help create project deliverables.

 A business analyst must understand the difference between the two.
 Showing a stakeholder a work project can lead to confusion as the work product is only meant as a means of collecting or presenting information and is not meant as a final product.
 Deliverables are used as a communication tool and will deliver information about the final product to the stakeholder.